Battle of Cocherel: Battle

-The Navarrese army was lined up in three battalions.
+The Anglo-Navarrese army was lined up in three battalions.
 It took up a defensive position, with the archers forming wedged divisions along the front, as had been a standard tactic for English armies of the period.
 In the past when the opposing army had advanced then they would be cut to pieces by the archers, however in this battle, du Guesclin managed to break the defensive formation by attacking and then pretending to retreat, which tempted Sir John Jouel and his battalion from their hill in pursuit.
 Captal de Buch and his company followed.
 A flank attack by du Guesclin's reserve then won the day.